Purpose of this Privacy Notice

 We will not use your data for any marketing or promotional purposes and will not share your personal data with any third party for marketing purposes.

-We may contact you to seek your permission to use your data to monitor customer satisfaction levels.
-We have a legitimate interest in finding ways to improve our service, however there is no obligation on you to participate with any such survey and you can communicate your preference regarding this to us at any time.
+We may contact you to seek your permission to use your data to monitor customer satisfaction levels or invite you to participate in a discussion with the marketing and communication department solely to discuss your experience and provide feedback.
+We have a legitimate interest in finding ways to improve our service, however there is no obligation on you to participate with any such survey or meeting and you can communicate your preference regarding this to us at any time.

 Telephone calls to and from The Ombudsman may be recorded for training and quality purposes.
 Recordings are used to protect the interests of those participating in the call and provide us with useful information or evidence that supports your complaint.